 Another one of the best cooking projects you can undertake is to teach yourself to make pizza from scratch.
 Let’s face it, learning how to make anything from scratch is so tremendously satisfying if you enjoy cooking and like to eat well.
 For starters, when you make things from scratch you know exactly what you’ve put in them so they’re healthier for starters.
 Maria from Alberobello, who I mentioned above, not only taught us how to make the local pasta specialty, she taught us how to make homemade pizza in a wood-fire oven that was attached to the trullo that we stayed in.
 It was a two-day process and we used olive oil and fresh ingredients from her own farm.
 If you’re also making sourdough, see my easy no-knead sourdough pizza dough recipe that you can make with your sourdough starter discard.
 Jamie Oliver also has a great step by step guide to making pizza from scratch.

-Apparently, along with toilet paper, flour and chick peas, tins of tomato sauce and pre-prepared jars of Italian pasta sauces were some of the most stock-piled products when the world went into lockdown.
-We were so surprised as they’re so expensive.
+Apparently, along with toilet paper, flour and chick peas, tins of tomatoes and pre-prepared jars of Italian pasta sauces were some of the most stock-piled products when the world first went into lockdown.
+We were surprised about the bottle pasta sauces as they’re expensive.
 People would have been far better off buying tin tomatoes for a fraction of the price and making their own.
 We’ve long made our own Italian sauces.
 It’s so easy to make your own basic Italian tomato sauce and it’s so versatile; you can use it with pastas, in lasagne and on pizzas.
 Of course you can always make a tomato sauce fresh when you make a pasta, but if you’re a busy person or have a family to feed, making a big batch to freeze, refrigerate or store in your pantry is a fantastic food project.
 See Jamie Oliver’s easy basic tomato sauce or this more detailed guide to bottling your own tomato sauce and guide to hot water bath canning.
 If you have access to plenty of fresh tomatoes, one of the best cooking projects is to make your own Italian passata – bottled tomatoes that have been skinned, seeded, boiled and preserved to make tomato sauces for pasta and pizza.
 There are some excellent step by step instructions with images here.

 Create Your Own Condiments

 Creating your own condiments is another one of those really rewarding cooking projects, like making anything from scratch.
-Choose condiments that you use frequently or make a big batch so that you can gift some bottles and jars to family and friends.
-Terence makes a lot of his own fresh condiments, including some of the Asian essentials in our pantry that we love so much, such as homemade Thai sweet chilli jam and these homemade Sichuan red chilli oils (which we love too much, as we go through them so quickly).
-He also makes fresh condiments such as mayonnaises, tartare sauces and dipping sauces, when he’s making the meal that they go with, Homemade sriracha sauce is another condiment that’s easy to make and Terence makes the best Sriracha I’ve ever had and I reckon we’ve sampled them all.
+Choose condiments that you use frequently and consider making a big batch so that you can gift some bottles and jars to family and friends.
+Terence makes a lot of his own fresh condiments, including some of the Asian essentials in our pantry that we love so much, such as homemade Thai sweet chilli jam and these homemade Sichuan red chilli oils (which we love too much, as we go through jars of these so quickly).
+He also makes fresh condiments such as mayonnaises, tartare sauces and dipping sauces, when he’s making the meal that they go with.
+Homemade Thai Sriracha sauce is another condiment that’s easy to make and Terence makes the best Sriracha I’ve ever had and I reckon we’ve sampled them all.
 You could also have a go at making homemade XO sauce.
-On my project list: my own curry powder, dry spice mixes, chilli salts, and other flavoured salt seasonings.
+On my cooking project list: pesto experiments, my own curry powder, dry spice mixes, chilli salts, and other flavoured salt seasonings.
 The results so far: this Southeast Asian pesto and my own homemade furikake with Southeast Asian flavours.
 You might be surprised how many of your favourite condiments you can make at home and store in the fridge or pantry.

 Like creating your own condiments, making your own curry pastes is also immensely satisfying, as well as therapeutic, and is another one of those fantastic cooking projects that can keep you engrossed for weeks.
 I have to say there are few things I love hearing more than the ‘bok, bok, bok’ sound as Terence pounds a spice paste in a mortar and pestle in the kitchen.
 The rhythm of pounding the paste is as soothing to the listener as it is to the curry paste-maker.
 It’s hard to go back to the shop-bought pastes after having made your own, as freshly-made curry pastes just taste so much better.
 Having said that, we always have a store-bought curry paste in the fridge for when we’re too busy or too tired to make our own.
 So where do you start if you want to produce your own homemade curry pastes?
 Pick your cuisine or dish first.
 There is more than one kind of Italian pesto although the basil-based green Genoese pesto is best known.
 The basis of many Southeast Asian curries are spice pastes.
 If you love Thai food, try your hand at making pastes for your favourite curries.
 We have a great Thai red curry paste recipe, along with tips for using a mortar and pestle.
 If you fancy cooking Cambodian curries, start with this yellow kroeung.
 A kroeung is a herb and spice paste and there are four kroeungs to learn if you want to start cooking Cambodian food, as they can be used in everything from soups, stews and curries to marinating barbecued skewers.
 Fresh kroeungs also keep in the fridge for a while, but can also be frozen.

 Make Pickles, Preserves, Jams, Relishes and Chutneys

-One of the cooking projects that’s been at the top of my list forever, long before any damn coronavirus kept us all indoors – has been to do some pickling and preserving.
+One of the cooking projects that was at the top of my list forever, long before any damn coronavirus kept us all indoors – was to do some pickling and preserving.
 It’s not as hard as some make it out to be either.
 I’ve seen my Cambodian friends pickle vegetables directly from the garden in minutes.
 My Russian grandfather had a vegetable garden out the back when I was a child (my grandparents had been market gardeners) and baboushka used to make her own dill pickles for many years.
 Super crunchy, tangy and aromatic, they were far superior to the jarred Polish dill pickles they’d buy when they ran out of their own.
-As cucumbers are grown almost all year-round in tropical Cambodia (the dill is harder to get hold of), that’s high on my list.
+As cucumbers are grown almost all year-round in tropical Cambodia (the dill is harder to get hold of), that was high on my list.
 Here’s our beginners guide to pickling for starters, but I’m still perfecting my dill pickles recipe.
-These dill pickles look exactly like my baboushka’s although she didn’t use chilli flake, but these will be a good start.
-But before I begin pickling I’m keen to make some jams with tropical fruits, beginning with mango jam to use up the many mangoes that currently seem to fill every spare nook and cranny of our fridge.
+These dill pickles look exactly like my baboushka’s although she didn’t use chilli flake, but they were a good start.
+We’ve also been making jams with seasonal tropical fruits, and this mango jam that Terence made is fantastic.
 I’d also like to try to make some Indian relishes and chutneys.
 The Old Farmer’s Almanac has a primer on jams and preserves with links to recipes.
 I was also very happy with how this kaya coconut jam turned out and recommend giving that a go.

 So, what cooking projects have you undertaken while you’ve been staying at home?
 Or do you have food projects you’re planning on taking up soon?
-We’d love to hear your ideas for cooking projects in the comments, below, and please share them with us on Instagram by tagging us at
+We’d love to hear your ideas for cooking projects in the comments, below, and please share them with us on Instagram by tagging us.